On moduli spaces of positive scalar curvature metrics on highly connected manifolds: Transversality

-\begin{remark} If there is a continuous scalar product on an infinite dimensional topological vector space, then there is always a map \(p\) as above.
-One can take the orthogonal projection onto some \(n+1\)-dimensional subvector space. \end{remark}
+Note that, if there is a continuous scalar product on an infinite dimensional topological vector space, then there is always a map \(p\) as above.
+One can define \(p\) to be the orthogonal projection onto some \((n+1)\)-dimensional subvector space.
+Note moreover, that if \(F\) is an infinite dimensional Banach space, then the existence of \(p\) is guaranteed by the Theorem of Hahn and Banach.
+However, in the situation, in which we will apply the above lemma, \(F\) is not a Banach space; but has a continuous scalar product.